-Once your child's class teacher has identified that more support is required other than that of day to day quality first teaching, you will be notified by an informal chat with your child's class teacher or letter inviting you to come in to school to discuss the concerns that have been identified through a structured conversation.
-If we feel an intervention is required, then we will write to parents or carers informing them of the intervention that their child is having and the reasons why.
+Once your child's class teacher has identified that more support is required other than that of day to day quality first teaching, you will be notified by an informal chat or phone call with your child's class to school to discuss the concerns that have been identified through a conversation.
+If we feel an intervention is required, then we will make contact with parents or carers informing them of the intervention that their child is having and the reasons why.
 At this stage the identification of a Special Educational Need is that of an identified gap within their learning or a social need.
 The intention for a short daily or weekly intervention will aim to support your child with the intention of bridging the gap.
 Regular informal discussions may be held about your child, but we are always happy to discuss any concerns you may have at a mutually convenient time in a more formal way.
-During monitoring assessments of the intervention your child's class teacher will invite you to a Structured Conversation to review support and pore made, and to decide on the next steps together.
+During monitoring assessments of the intervention your child's class teacher will make contact with you to review support and progress made.
+We will then decide on the next steps together.
 This is a perfect opportunity to discuss any concerns you or your child may have and together decide on a mutual and effective method of next stages of continued support.

-If external agencies are involved with your child, then your child may be placed at SEND Support (Level 3) which is the next level of support on our graduated response to SEND.
+If external agencies are involved with your child, then your child may be placed at SEND Support (Level 3; Red on the class tracking) which is the next level of support on our graduated response to SEND.
 Parents will also be involved in the setting of new targets and will be informed of progress at Parents Meetings or during the termly SEN reviews.